Kalia2538/ComputerGaming2025/README.md

 ## Game Summary

 A relaxing cooking game where up to two players run a cafe together.
-Players take orders from customers, write them down, and prepare meals in a kitchen.
+Players recieve orders from customers and prepare meals in a kitchen.
 The goal is to complete each recipe with speed and quality to keep customers happy, allowing the player to upgrade appliances and unlock new recipes.

 ## Genres